yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

 The main idea of the proposal is to adopt an imperative container-level interface, which allows Kubelet to control the lifecycles of the containers inside a pod, across all container runtimes.
-A separate PodSandbox is concept is defined to represent the environment in which a group of containers in a pod will be created and run.
+A separate PodSandbox concept is defined to represent the environment in which a group of containers in a pod will be created and run.
 The container runtimes may interpret the sandbox concept differently based on how it operates internally.
 For runtimes relying on hypervisor, sandbox represents a virtual machine.
-For others, it can be a container holding the namespaces.
+For others, it can be Linux namespaces.

 In short, a PodSandbox should have the following features.

  * **Isolation**: E.g., Linux namespaces or a full virtual machine, or even support additional security features.
- * **Resource requirements**: A sandbox should implement pod-level resource requirements.
+ * **Compute resource Specifications**: A PodSandbox should implement pod-level resource demands and restrictions.

 A container in a PodSandbox maps to a application in the Pod Spec.
 For Linux containers, they are expected to share at least network and IPC namespaces,